VTL § 357, Failing to Report Convictions and Judgments

 Plain-English summary

-VTL § 357 punishes anyone who is supposed to send the DMV commissioner records of certain convictions or court judgments—and who wilfully doesn’t.
+VTL § 357 punishes anyone who is supposed to send the DMV commissioner records of certain convictions or court judgments—and who willfully doesn’t.
 The obligation comes from VTL § 336 and falls on courts and other offices that handle those records, not on individual drivers.
 Fines start at ten dollars per offense.
 For most people charged with traffic tickets, this section is not the one they’ll see; it’s aimed at making sure the system gets the paperwork it needs to enforce financial responsibility.

 What are the penalties?